cloudmesh-community/book/chapters/msg/graphql.md

 * [Altair](https://altair.sirmuel.design/), or
 * [GraphiQL](https://github.com/skevy/graphiql-app).

+:o: Gregor move upwards

-#### JWT tokens expiry
+#### Expiration of JWT tokens

-JWT tokens can have expiry period.
-Typically, GraphQL server host provides the token expiry information to client through some kind of documentation.
+JWT tokens have a time-to-life and expire after a while.
+This is controlled by the
+GraphQL server and is usually communicated to the client in transparent documented fashion.

-If the token is about to be expired, you can call `refreshToken` mutation and the response would be a refreshed token.
-However if the token has already expired then you can again request a new token by calling `tokenAuth` mutation.
+If the token is about to expire, you can call the `refreshToken` mutation to refresh the Token and to return the refreshed token to the client.
+However, if the token has already expired we will need to request a new token by calling `tokenAuth` mutation.

-Find more information about JWT tokens at [@jwt-tokens] and GraphQL authentication at [@medium-graphql]
+More information about JWT tokens can be found at [@jwt-tokens] and the GraphQL authentication page at [@medium-graphql].

 ### GitHub API v4